-If you’ve spent much time on our website, you’ve likely noticed our variety of lens options.
-If you’re anything like me, you probably look at all of them and have no clue how to choose.
+If you’ve spent much time on Gunnar.com, you’ve likely noticed our variety of blue light protection lens options.
+If you’re anything like me, you probably look at all of them and have thought “which blue light lens is best for me?”.
 Various factors play into the decision, making it a tough one.
-Higher versus lower protection, color versus clear lenses, outdoor versus indoor lenses, which one’s will do the trick?
-Today we offer an outline of the purpose of various types of lenses, and how to choose.
+Higher versus lower protection, color versus clear lenses, outdoor versus indoor lenses, which lens will protect my eyes from blue light the best?
+Today we are breaking down a lens guide to explain all the different types of Gunnar blue light blocking tints.

 A Quick Note For All GUNNAR Users

 You’ll notice as we break this down that regardless of why you need GUNNAR, you should be asking “how much protection do I need?”
 At bottom, this question takes in all of the advice that follows.
 The key difference between the lenses is GUNNAR Blue Light Filter (GBLF).
-Just like skin protection factor (SPF) in sunscreen, we rate our lenses based on how well they protect your eyes.
+Just like skin protection factor (SPF) in sunscreen, we rate our lenses based on how well they protect your eyes from harsh blue light.
 Bear this in mind as we go through our various lens types one by one below.

 Lens and Glasses Types and Needs

-This lens offers the lowest GBLF (35).
-Individuals using clear lenses receive greater protection than normal glasses, but less than Amber, Sun, or Amber Max lenses.
-Such lenses work best for those with the lowest need of protection.
-Casual technology users who sometimes experience eye strain and other symptoms will generally find these glasses to work quite well.
-If this description applies to you, and you prefer to not wear amber lenses for aesthetic reasons (it’s ok, we get it), Clear lenses might be for you.
+This blue light lens offers the lowest GBLF (35).
+Individuals using clear lenses receive greater protection from blue light than normal glasses, but less than Gunnar Amber, Sun, or Amber Max lenses.
+Such blue light lenses work best for those who need to see true color without a tint hindering them, such as graphic designers and coders.
+Casual gamers and technology users who sometimes experience eye strain and other symptoms, will generally find the Gunnar Clear blue light lenses a great choice.
+If this description applies to you, and you prefer to not wear amber lenses for aesthetic reasons (it’s ok, we get it), Gunnar Clear lenses might be for you.

 You should consider getting Clear lenses if one or more of the following apply to you: